harman7707/Accident_Detection/README.md

 Therefore, by implementing this in real life, the concerned authorities and people will benefit from the need to save precious human lives.

-## Requirements:
-1) Download and install Anaconda Distribution.
-2) Create account in Twilio which provides paid programmable communication tools, we can also use 7-days free trail.

 ## Procedure:
 1) Download the files and extract it in "C:\Users\Admin" path.
 2) Launch Jupyter notebook from anaconda Navigator.